 |Can be installed on more than one device||No (but Google Authenticator can be used as a backup factor)||Yes||N/A|

-All Monash accounts are protected with MFA.
-You'll be prompted to register when you set up your account.
+You'll be prompted to set up MFA when you activate your Monash account.

 When logging into your Monash account, you’ll receive a prompt for a second-factor verification after you enter your username and password.
 Unless you’re using Okta Verify push notifications, you won’t need Internet access to use MFA – both Okta Verify and Google Authenticator generate 6-digit codes allowing you to authenticate offline.

-For more information, including guidance on logging in while travelling, see using multi-factor authentication (MFA).
+For more information, including guidance on logging in while travelling, see using multi-factor authentication.